January 2020 Biology Courses Offered

 Studying away provides an opportunity to dramatically broaden your educational experience while at Luther.
 Biology students often take a semester or a full year to study abroad in a variety of programs.
 January term offers an opportunity for students to immerse themselves in another environment for a shorter period of time.
 Hardy souls who find Decorah winters too mild head north to study winter biology in the Boundary Waters of Minnesota.
 Those seeking warmer climates can seek the blue waters of San Salvador Island in the Bahamas to learn marine biology, trek to Ecuador to study evolution in the Galapagos Islands and ecology of the Amazon, or explore desert ecology in the American Southwest.
 The biology department has a tradition of offering at least one study away course every January.

-Students also use January term to explore career interests through internships related to biology and the health sciences.
+Students also use January term study away to explore career interests through internships related to biology and the health sciences.
 A few recent examples include research at the University of Arizona, shadowing physicians at Gundersen Lutheran Clinic in La Crosse, and assisting a local veterinarian.
 Students usually arrange their own internships, although the department coordinates several.
 Contact Dr. Enos for more information and to sign up for internships.

-BIO 149/249L Winter Biology - A field study of the natural history of the southern boreal forest ecosystem in northern Minnesota, including the physiological and behavioral adaptations of organisms to extreme cold.
+BIO 249 Winter Biology - A field study of the natural history of the southern boreal forest ecosystem in the boundary waters in northern Minnesota, including the physiological and behavioral adaptations of organisms to extreme cold.
 Course activities include skiing and snowshoeing excursions in remote natural areas, assigned readings, observations of natural history, and research projects.

-BIO 247 Subtropical and Marine Biology - This course is an introduction to the ecology, taxonomy, and conservation of coral reef, tide pool, tidal creek, high and low energy beach, hypersaline lake, mangrove, and upland organisms and ecosystems.
-Organisms emphasized include marine and terrestrial invertebrates, fish, birds, and common plants of the northern West Indies.
-In addition to professor-led field excursions including extensive snorkeling on coral reefs, students develop and complete independent research projects.
+BIO 247 Marine Biology - This course is an introduction to the ecology, taxonomy, and conservation of barrier and fringing coral reefs, lagoons, and mangrove ecosystems.
+Organisms emphasized include marine invertebrates, fish, and some common terrestrial mammals, birds and plants of the Caribbean.
+In addition to professor-led field excursions including extensive snorkeling and SCUBA diving on coral reefs, students develop and complete independent research projects.
 Several days will be spent on the Luther campus for pre-trip orientation and post-trip completion of projects.
 Includes two weeks at the Roatan Institute of Marine Sciences, Roatan, Honduras.
 Offered approximately every other year.